rahuldutta90/project-docs/azure-data-lake-store-net.md

 1. Create an Azure AD web application.
 2. Retrieve the client ID, client secret, and token endpoint for the Azure AD web application.
 3. Configure access for the Azure AD web application on the Data Lake Store file/folder that you want to access from the .NET application you are creating.

 For instructions on how to perform these steps, see [Create an Active Directory application](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-authenticate-using-active-directory).

 Azure Active Directory provides other options as well to retrieve a token.
 You can pick from a number of different authentication mechanisms to suit your scenario, for example, an application running in a browser, an application distributed as a desktop application, or a server application running on-premises or in an Azure virtual machine.
 You can also pick from different types of credentials like passwords, certificates, 2-factor authentication, etc. In addition, Azure Active Directory allows you to synchronize your on-premises Active Directory users with the cloud.
 For details, see [Authentication Scenarios for Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).

 ## Create a .NET application

 The code sample available [on GitHub](https://github.com/azure-samples/data-lake-store-adls-dot-net-get-started/) walks you through the process of creating files in the store, downloading a file, renaming files and deleting some files in the store.
 This section of the article walk you through the main parts of the code.

-1. Download the sample code from above link.
-2. Open Visual Studio and open AdlsSDKGettingStarted.sln.
-3. The nuget packages is already added to your project.
-Verify that.
+Create a Console Application (for this tutorial we create .NET framework 4.5.2).
+For instructions on how to create a .NET project using Visual Studio, see [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/hello-world-your-first-program).

+## Add Nuget dependencies
-   1. Right-click the project name AdlsSDKGettingStarted in the Solution Explorer and click **Manage NuGet Packages**.
+   1. Right-click the project name in the Solution Explorer and click **Manage NuGet Packages**.
-   2. In the **Nuget Package Manager** tab under **Installed** you will see packages:

-         * Microsoft.Azure.DataLake.Store - This tutorial uses v0.1.0-beta.
-         * Microsoft.Rest.ClientRuntime.Azure.Authentication - This tutorial uses v2.3.1.
-   3. If you want to install these packages for a fresh project, then make sure that **Package source** is set to **nuget.org** and that **Include prerelease** check box is selected.
-Under **Browse** search **adls**.
+   2. In the **Nuget Package Manager** window make sure that **Package source** is set to **nuget.org** and that **Include prerelease** check box is selected.
+   4. Under **Browse** search **adls**.
 Select and Install `Microsoft.Azure.DataLake.Store`.
 It will install all other necessary packages.

-### Add the application code
+## Add the application code
 There are three main parts to the code.

 1. Obtain the Azure Active Directory token